-Drop pipes leaving the inlet channel deliver water to manifolds in the bottom of the sedimentatopm tanks, also known as the sedimentation inlet slopes.
-These manifolds run along the length of the sedimentation tank on both sides and uniformly distribute water to the entire bottom of the tank, thus creating a uniform flow of water out of the slopes through ports and into the tank.
+Water flows from the inlet channel into the sedimentation tanks through a manifold, also known as the sedimentation inlet slopes.
+These channels run along the length of the sedimentation tank and uniformly distribute water to the entire bottom of the tank, thus creating a uniform flow of water out of the slopes through ports and into the tank.

 One of the major concerns with this design is ensuring the water flows uniformly into the sedimentation tank and that the velocity does not get too high as to break up the flocs.
-However, the velocity must be high enough so that the flocs don't settle in the slopes and obstruct the ports through which the water flows out.
+However, the velocity must be high enough so that the flocs don't settle in the slopes and decrease the area of the ports through which the water flows out.

-Due to the relatively low flowrate this plant is designed to handle, each sedimentation tank is small enough to just have one pair of inlet slopes running the length of the bottom.
-The design specifies only the area and number of exit ports.
-The shape can be determined later based on construction materials.
+The sedimentation tank for this plant is designed as a triangle due to the relatively low flow rate the plant is designed to handle.
+The ports are given as an area, and the shape can be determined later based on construction materials.
 However, the ports are recommended to be either square or rectangular.